epangelias/paracelsus/README.md

 - Go route to make all non app related routes to be in a plugin??
   - Or disconect modules from eachother and add seperate files for there implementation together in the app
 - Fix type errors

+## Fresh bugs

+- typeof handler does not work on handler catch all funcs